Azure/azure-powershell/src/Network/Network/help/New-AzNetworkWatcherConnectionMonitorTestConfigurationObject.md

 ```

 ### -SuccessThresholdRoundTripTimeMs
-The round trip time in millisecond.
+The maximum round-trip time in milliseconds permitted for a test to evaluate as successful.

 ```yaml
 Type: System.Nullable`1[System.Int32]